Bolivia Nature and Wildlife Tours

 Fires sweep across Bolivia every year.

 Fire incidence has increased in recent years, damaging and transforming wild areas into degraded forests, savannas and sterile lands.
-Severe events have been registered in which millions of hectares of forests and wild lands burned, in some cases recurrently.
+Severe events have been registered in which hectares of forests and wild lands burned, in some cases recurrently.

 Bolivia Naturally partners with a number of local agencies and at the ground level (municipalities) to educate and train local populations in community-based fire management.